PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 image/9928.jpg Cat
 ```

 For integers, PP Label will look for the label in `labels.txt`, index starts from 0.
 There can be multiple categories for one piece of data like in multi class image classification.
 To use a number as label name, you can either write the number down in `labels.txt` and provide label index in xx_list.txt.
 Or you can add a prefix to make it not a number like 10 -> n10.
 All three files will be generated during export, even when some of them are empty.
+Note that to ensure these files can be read by other toolkits in PaddlePaddle ecosystem, datas having no annotation **won't** be included in `xx_list.txt`.

 ## Classification